-New Directors have an initial meeting with the Chair of the Board and the Chief Executive of the organisation and are briefed on a range of issues to provide a full introduction to the organisation, governance, its decision making process, its strategic and business plans and its recent financial performance.
-Information on the roles and responsibilities of Board Members as Company Directors and Charity Trustees, including their legal obligations under company and charity law is also provided.
+New Directors have an initial meeting with the Chair of the Board and the Chief Executive and are briefed on a range of issues to provide a full introduction to the organisation, governance, its decision making process, its strategic and business plans and its recent financial performance.
+Information on the roles and responsibilities as Company Directors and Charity Trustees, including their legal obligations under company and charity law is also provided.